Previous Day #3

 a photo of the tripod itself.
 This helpful tool, purchased for only $35 at Best Buy in

-has been my unsung hero in helping take self-portraits of myself. :)
+has been my unsung hero in helping take self-portraits. :)

 ||The canyon experience ends.
 The Arkansas River flows back into the greater valley of Chaffee County.